taddison/personal-site/content/blog/2019/11/link-roundups/index.md

 }
 ```

-You can see all the changes needed to add the new post type in [this pull request][add links type to blog PR].
+You can see all the changes needed to add the new post type in [this pull request][add links type to blog pr].
 There are probably a few rough edges - I haven't got that many links pages so pagination and navigation may require some fixes.

 Once I've got a few more links pages up I'll see about adding a 'recent updates' component to the home page, which would show a feed of posts (links or blog entries).
 The RSS feed probably needs some attention to, as does the navigation (now there are blogs _and_ links to worry about!).

 For now I'm just glad to [share the keystrokes][count your keystrokes article] with a wider audience.

 [link roundups]: /links
 [gatsby-remark-source-name]: https://github.com/elboman/gatsby-remark-source-name
-[add links type to blog PR]: https://github.com/taddison/personal-site/pull/7
+[add links type to blog pr]: https://github.com/taddison/personal-site/pull/7
 [count your keystrokes article]: https://blog.jonudell.net/2007/04/10/too-busy-to-blog-count-your-keystrokes/